Raoodino/Raoodino.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Applying For 2025 Fall PHD Programs in US
+role: Applying For 2025 Fall PHD Programs

 # Organizations/Affiliations to show in About widget
 organizations: